 16 great paddle trails

 Cohuna is awesome because it has a paddling regatta where the winner gets to call themselves The Big Cohuna for a whole year.
+But wait, there’s more.
 The town’s cows have also been used to produce high-protein astronaut food and we’re not just talking Big Cohuna Burgers.

 - Gunbower Forest